 Harrison County man sentenced for firearms charge

-CLARKSBURG, WEST VIRGINIA – Frank Everett Horner, III, of Clarksburg, West Virginia was sentenced today to 24 months incarceration for a firearms violation, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – Jesse Pack, of Clarksburg, West Virginia, was sentenced today to 21 months incarceration for a firearms charge, United States Attorney Bill Powell announced.

-Assistant U.S. Attorney Andrew R. Cogar prosecuted the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.
+Assistant U.S. Attorney Zelda E. Wesley prosecuted the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Greater Harrison Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.